ansible/ansible/docs/docsite/rst/network_aggregate_resources.rst

        - { vlan_id: 2, name: mgmt }
        - { vlan_id: 3, state: suspend }

-The above task is executed 3 times (once per ``item``), this is very inefficient and will take a considerable time to execute as a seperate connection is made to the network device for each ``item``.
+The above task is executed 3 times (once per ``item``).
+This is very inefficient and will take a considerable amount of time to execute because a seperate connection is made to the network device for each ``item``.

 **Better format**